 Osteoporosis can also come about as a result of cancer treatment.
 Women who have had breast cancer treatment have been shown to be at increased risk of osteoporosis and fracture.
 Estrogen has a protective effect on bone, and reduced levels of this hormone will trigger bone loss.
 Because of treatment such as medication or surgery, many breast cancer survivors experience a loss of ovarian function, resulting in a drop in estrogen levels.

-Treatment for bone loss includes medications that slow down the process as well as calcium and vitamin D supplements, weight-bearing exercises, maintaining a healthy weight and most importantly, preventing falls, since falls are the most frequent cause of fractures for survivors with osteoporosis.
+There is no cure for osteoporosis, but there are many preventative measures and treatments available.
+Treatments for bone loss include: medications that slow down the process as well as calcium and vitamin D supplements, weight-bearing exercises, maintaining a healthy weight and most importantly, preventing falls, since falls are the most frequent cause of fractures for survivors with osteoporosis.